-Our proforma net tangible book value as of December 31, 2016 was \$35.26 million, or \$1.80 per common share.
-Proforma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of common shares after giving effect to (1) the estimated conversion of our outstanding Class A preferred shares into 6,363,900 common shares and (2) the exercise of 117,320 common share purchase warrants, each of which are expected to occur immediately prior to the consummation of this offering.
+Our pro forma net tangible book value as of December 31, 2016 was \$34.82 million, or \$1.71 per common share.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of common shares after giving effect to (1) the estimated conversion of our outstanding Class A preferred shares into 7,098,194 common shares, which is expected to occur immediately prior to the consummation of this offering and (2) the exercise of 117,320 common share purchase warrants, which occurred on April 18, 2017, as through such exercise occurred on December 31, 2016.

-After giving effect to (1) the estimated conversion of the outstanding Class A preferred shares into common shares immediately prior to the consummation of this offering, assuming an initial public offering price of \$14.50 per common share (the midpoint of the estimated price range set forth on the cover page of this prospectus); (2) the exercise of 117,320 common share purchase warrants which is expected to occur prior to the consummation of this offering; (3) the issuance of common shares in this offering; and (4) receipt of the net proceeds from the sale of common shares in this offering at an assumed initial public offering price of \$14.50 per common share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value as of December 31, 2016 would have been approximately \$91.87 million, or \$3.81 per common share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.01 per common share to existing shareholders and an immediate dilution of \$10.69 per common share to new investors purchasing common shares in this offering.
+After giving effect to (1) the estimated conversion of the outstanding Class A preferred shares into common shares immediately prior to the consummation of this offering after giving effect to the conversion price adjustments more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares"; (2) the exercise of 117,320 common share purchase warrants; (3) the issuance of common shares in this offering; and (4) receipt of the net proceeds from the sale of common shares in this offering at the initial public offering price of \$13.00 per common share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value as of December 31, 2016 would have been approximately \$85.16 million, or \$3.43 per common share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.72 per common share to existing shareholders and an immediate dilution of \$9.57 per common share to new investors purchasing common shares in this offering.